10 Strong Takeaways From Disappointing 2023 Red Sox Season

 While a deep playoff run was not expected of the team entering the season, the Red Sox went through extreme highs and troubling lows over the course of 162 games.

 Within the full season, Boston found areas in need of desperate improvement in order to return to contention.
 New young talent provided interest in a transitional season.
 Key veterans stepped up to deliver in clutch moments.
-With numerous questions remain for the Red Sox moving forward, the team did see signs for success in the coming years.
+With numerous questions remaining for the Red Sox moving forward, the team did see signs that success could be coming soon.

 With plenty to analyze from 2023, here are 10 takeaways from the Boston Red Sox season.